florinmaticu/HackyourFurture-JavaScript/javascript2/week1/readme.md

 ```

 ### JavaScript

 Single line comments

 ```js
 // Change heading:
 document.getElementById("myH").innerHTML = "My First Page";
 ```

 Single line comments at end of the line:

 ```js
 const x = 5;      // Declare x, give it the value of 5
 ```

 Writing js documentation: [JSDoc](http://usejsdoc.org/)

-### When to comment?
+### When to comment

 Now for the hard part: when to comment?
 When you work for different companies, you will see different styles.
 Embrace something you like, and then learn to let go.
 Google on "when to comment code?" and you'll find a big bunch of different opinions.

 The general concept is, however, that it is there to help make the code more easy to understand.
 Note, however, that comments can also make code more difficult to understand when not applied properly.

 ## Events

 Events in JavaScript are things like:
 A timer has just finished, a user clicked a button, our page has loaded,
 someone types into an input element or we have just gotten some data from a server.
 When these events happen, we usually want to add some functionality.
 Fx when a user clicks the like button (event), we want to increment the like counter and color the like button blue.
 Or when someone clicks "Close cookies" (event) we want to remove the cookie div.